Configuration

 The PostGraphile base presets are named after crystals; the first base preset

-, so you'll almost definitely want
+available is postgraphile/presets/amber, so you’ll almost definitely want

 that.